- Places to Explore

 - Fodor's Choice

-Ironically, Calistoga was developed as a swell, tourist-oriented getaway.
-In 1859 maverick entrepreneur Sam Brannan snapped up 2,000 acres of prime property and laid out a resort, intending to use the area's natural hot springs as the main attraction.
-Brannan's gamble didn't pay off as he'd hoped, but the hotels and bathhouses won a local following.
+Ironically, Calistoga was developed as a ritzy vacation getaway.
+In 1859 Sam Brannan—Mormon missionary, entrepreneur, and vineyard developer—learned about a place in the upper Napa Valley, called Agua Caliente by the settlers, that was peppered with hot springs and even had its own "old faithful" geyser.
+He snapped up 2,000 acres of prime property and laid out a resort.
+Planning a place that would rival New York's famous Saratoga Hot Springs, he built an elegant hotel, bathhouses, cottages, stables, observatory, and distillery (the last a questionable choice for a Mormon missionary).
+Brannan's gamble didn't pay off as he'd hoped, but Californians kept coming to "take the waters," supporting a sprinkling of small hotels and bathhouses built wherever a hot spring bubbled to the surface.
 Many of them are still going, and you can come for an old-school experience of a mud bath or a dip in a warm spring-fed pool.

 Calistoga at a Glance